sen-team8/user-manual/Login/login.md

 ---

-Any user with valid webmail id and password can login.
-It is necessary for the user to be a student of Da-iict and has a valid working webmail id-password.<br/>
+Any user with valid Webmail ID and password can login.
+It is necessary for the user to be a student of DA-IICT and has a valid working Webmail ID-password.<br/>
 <br/>
 <br/>
 ![](login.png)